sajibcse68/MyDailyLearn/javascript/javascript.md

 - Every functions receives two additional parameters: `this`, `arguments`.
 - When a function is stored as a property of an object, we call it a `method`.
 When a method is invoked, `this` is bound to that object.
 - JavaScript has function scope only*
+- V8 transtales JavaScript code into more efficient machine code instead of using and interpreter.
+V8 doesn't produce bytecode or any intermediate code.
 - JS MUST Know: `Scoping`, `Closures`, `Hoisting`, `This`, `Data Structures: Objects and Arrays`, `Design Patterns`, `Callbacks and Promises`.

 ```javascript